djdebonis/IPA_vowel_compare/README.md

-# sla
+# IPA_vowel_compare
-Jupyter notebook running python code for comparative analysis of International Phonetic ALphabet (IPA) transcriptions.
+Jupyter notebook running Python code for comparative analysis of International Phonetic Alphabet (IPA) transcriptions.
+Repository also includes a Streamlit web application (both are currently in-progress).
 The emphasis of this notebook (and the study that accompanies it) is vowel comparison.

-## Program & notebook
+## Repository

-The intention of this notebook is to perform contrastive data analysis between prescriptive and descriptive IPA strings.
+The intention of the notebook is to perform contrastive data analysis between prescriptive and descriptive IPA strings.
 Although the original intention is IPA strings, many of the functions could likely be tweaked and extrapolated to other string comparisons, such as spell checking or DNA sequencing etc. (I really have no clue--like I said the intention was IPA strings.)

 Along with the Jupyter notebook, there are also sample datasets in the repository.
-In the transcriptions/ directory are a set of IPA transcriptions taken from study-participant recordings (see **Current Study**) stored in text files.
+In the transcriptions/ directory are a set of IPA transcriptions taken from study-participant recordings (in descriptive/ sub) (see **Current Study**) stored in text files.
 According to IPA guidelines, each word is separated with " # " to denote a pause in the speech.
 Prosodic accent marks (" ' ") are only attached to syllables (preceding the stressed syllable) in which the participant stressed *the incorrect* syllable.
-These transcriptions (or others like it) can be read into the notebook, cleaned by the functions, and then set against each other (or, in this case, against a prescriptive, 'correct,' transcription) for analysis.
+These transcriptions (or others like it) can be read into the notebook, cleaned by the functions, and then set against each other (or, in this case, against a prescriptive, 'correct,' transcription, found in transcriptions/prescriptive) for analysis.

-There are also two .csv files, dictionary.csv and survey_data.csv.
+There are also two .csv files: dictionary.csv, and survey_data.csv.
 The former contains meta-information about the word-list sample and its linguistic properties, while the latter has responses to the survey that participants took before recording their pronunciation.
 Note that some of the functions are designed specifically for these datasets.

+### Notebook

+### Module & functions

+### Streamlit web App

-## Current Study
+## Study

 The current study was conducted as a final project for Spanish Applied Linguistics: Second Language Acquisition, a course @ The University of Colorado, Denver, taught by my professor & research advisor, Dra.
 Alyssa Martoccio.